Mayor's Office

 Proclamation Content

-• If approved, proclamations will be mailed to the individual who requested it.
+• If approved, proclamations will be mailed to the individual who requested them.

 • These proclamations may be read at an event or provided to the recipient.

 • Proclamations should reflect inclusiveness, not exclusiveness, and recognize that the strength of our democracy is our diversity.
-It must not take sides in matters of political, ideological or religious controversy or individual convictions.
+It must not take sides in political, ideological, or religious controversy or individual convictions.

 • Proclamations must have a citywide significance and demonstrate relevancy to Waynesville.